 HoMM 3 games do take a long time to complete (on the order of many, many real-life hours), but multiplayer games can be saved and restarted at any time.
 Saving is almost instantaneous and basically effortless.
 I have been trying it out with my friends, and HoMM 3 does indeed make an excellent social game!

-Unfortunately, HoMM 3 is no longer published, but you can still buy HoMM 3 Complete (which works, very well, on Vista!) very cheaply at [some sites][buyhomm3].
-It might be worthwhile to pick one up soon, especially if you’re interesting in social gaming, as I’m not sure you will even still be able to buy this game in a couple of years.
+Unfortunately, HoMM 3 is no longer published, but you can still buy HoMM 3 Complete (which works, very well, on Vista!) very cheaply at some sites.
+It might be worthwhile to pick one up soon, especially if you're interesting in social gaming, as I'm not sure you will even still be able to buy this game in a couple of years.